matomo-org/developer-documentation/docs/angularjs-getting-started.md

         + focusif.js
         + focus-anywhere-but-here.js

 Filenames are always lower case and words are separated by dashes.
-In general we have one file per class/component/filter/...
+In general we have one file per type.
+The type - eg filter, directive or service - does not have to appear in the filename in this case as it is already placed in the related folder.

 **Important**: Our directives always start with `piwik-` for instance `<div piwik-onenter="close()">`